 Some additional questions that you should answer for your visitors are: Why should they stick around to find out more about you, and what they can expect to learn from you and gain from reading your visiting your site.

 This presents an excellent opportunity to give your readers a chance to learn more about you, your back story and also gives your readers an opportunity to connect with you on a more personable level.

 3. A picture of yourself.

-In truth, it took me a while before I was comfortable enough with adding pictures to my site, but I can tell you first hand, that it makes a huge difference to your visitors and folks that want to connect with you.
+In truth, it took me a while before I was comfortable enough with adding pictures to my site.
+However, I can tell you first hand that it makes a huge difference to your visitors and folks that want to connect with you.

 Besides, people connect want to connect with other people – not a weird avatar or even worse, a faceless site.

 A call to action simply tells your visitors – this is what I would like for you to do next.

 Some examples of calls to action that you can add to your about page can include:

 - Contacting you for a consultation about your services Or….